Wireless Printing for clinics

 Step 6: Select Genereic PCL driver from the Use: dropdown list and click Add.

 Step 7: Print something to the new printer, it will ask for a username and password.
-Use your NetID and NetID password (same as wiscmail).
+Use your NetID and NetID password (see below!).
 If you choose to "Remember this password in my keychain" you won't have to enter your credentials every time you print.
+Make sure and include the AD\ before your NetID.